BCIT-203/COMM-2216-User-Documentation-Assignment/docs/4-filter.md

 1. This creates a full backup of your repository in `<backup-directory>`.
 2. Ensure you test any filtering operations on the backup repository first.

-**Warning:**
+!!! warning

-- Always back up your repository before using `git-filter-branch` or `git-filter-repo`, as these operations rewrite history and can result in permanent data loss.
+    Always back up your repository before using `git-filter-branch` or `git-filter-repo`, as these operations rewrite history and can result in permanent data loss.

+!!! warning
+    Both `git-filter-branch` and `git-filter-repo` rewrite Git history.
+This means commit hashes will change, and this can cause issues if others have cloned or forked the repository.
+Rewriting history can disrupt collaboration, so it should only be done on private branches or with careful coordination.

+!!! danger
+    After filtering, you will need to **force push** (`git push --force`) to update the remote repository.
+This can cause conflicts for other contributors, so it’s best to communicate changes clearly.

+!!! warning
+    Running `git-filter-branch` or `git-filter-repo` on large repositories can take time.
+Always run the filter on a clone of the repository to test the process before applying it to the main repository.

 ---